adeel-learner/adeel-learner/README.md

-### It's AI/ML Engineer here 👋
+### Hi There 👋 I am an AI/ML Engineer

-Here are some ideas to get you started:
+Here is some basic intro of myself:

 - 🔭 I’m currently working on **computer vision**
 - 🌱 I’m currently learning **Data science and NLP**